 Moore, Rebecca, Anthony B. Pinn, and Mary R. Sawyer.
 Peoples Temple and Black Religion in America.
-Bloomington: Indiana University Press, 2004.
+Bloomington: University of Indiana Press, 2004.
 Print.

 Nelson, Stanley, dir.
 Jonestown: The Life and Death of the Peoples Temple.
 Writ.
 Marcia Smith and Noland Walker.
 DVD.
 American Experience, 2006.

 Orfield, Gary.
 Reviving the Goal of an Integrated Society: A 21st Century Challenge.
 Rep. Los Angeles, CA: Civil Rights Project/Proyecto Derechos Civiles at UCLA, 2009.
 Print.

 Reiterman, Tim, and John Jacobs.
 Raven: the Untold Story of the Rev. Jim Jones and His People.
 New York: Dutton, 1982.
 Print.